barlesh/node-typescript-service-skeleton/README.md

-# node-server-bootstrap
+# node-typescript-service-bootstrap
-bootstrap for node server
+bootstrap for node web service with typescript support.